Graduate Students

 llurie@email.unc.edu

 Lucy is a graduate student in the Clinical Psychology program.
 She received her BA in Psychology and French Studies from Lewis & Clark College in 2015.
 After graduating, Lucy spent a year teaching English in France in several elementary schools.
 She later joined Kate McLaughlin’s Stress and Development Lab first at the University of Washington, and later at Harvard University, as a research coordinator.
 As a graduate student, Lucy is interested in studying the impact of early adversity on the neural correlates of language and executive function development to confer risk for psychopathology.
+Lucy is currently on internship in the University of Washington School of Medicine Doctoral Internship program.
 (Pronouns: she/her/hers)

 Lucy Lurie’s Google Scholar Page